Balankha: Sherdhan Rai (शेरधन राई), Former Chief Minister for Pradesh 1 and Former Minister for Communication

+Sherdhan Rai from adjacent village Thidingkha served as the First Chief Minister of Province No 1 from February 2018 - Aug 26, 2021.

-After the 2nd round Constituent Assembly election 2070 B.S., CPN-UML has dominated the local politics.
+After the 2nd round Constituent Assembly election 2070 B.S., CPN-UML had dominated the local politics.
 The long time UML student wing activist turned- politician Sher Dhan Rai शेरधन राई from Thidinkha Village (थिदिङ्खा) became victorious to represent in National Assembly election.
 After the promulgation of new Constitution and formation of new government under UML, he was nominated for the position of Minister for Communication of Nepal Government.
 He is the first local politician from the whole southern part of Bhojpur to become a Cabinet Minister of New Republic Nepal.
 People of this whole region was proud of him.
 Unfortunately his tenure ended, as the new government was formed under the leadership of Pushpa Kamal Dahal.

 He was also elected as member of House of Representative in 2056 B.S.

 Past

 In 2015 BS, Krishna Lal Rai contested in the local election of Bhojpur from the Gorkha Parishad led by Dr. K I Singh.
 He lost the election with the total vote of 360.
 Dhan Keshar Bista, Bhuidal Rai, Padam Rai are some notable local politicians during Panchayat system.